pgneditor/liapi/ReadMe.md

 Automate routines that need cookie authorization.

-The module can be used in three ways.
+The module can be used in three ways, as  Node.js module, as a CLI and as a GUI.

 # Installation